 - a.
-Formation and monitoring of corporate governance policies, codes of conduct and committees (including the Investment Committee and the Audit and Risk Committee). - b.
+Formation and monitoring of corporate governance policies and codes of conduct. - b.
 Undertaking an annual performance evaluation of the Board in light of this Charter. - c.
 Reviewing and overseeing internal compliance and legal regulatory compliance.

 Corporate governance

 - a.
 Ensuring compliance with the Company's Constitution and with the continuous disclosure requirements of the ASX Listing Rules and the Corporations Act. - b.
 Communicating with and protecting the rights and interests of all Shareholders.